Ebiroll/esp32_sigrok/README.md

 ```
-The for the Rigol, only 1400 samples is available.
+The for the Rigol, only 1400 of sample buffer is available.

-Pin 17 is default connected (9600 Baud UART output)
+Pin 17 is default connected (with the gpio matrox) (9600 Baud UART output)
 Then start pulseview
 Replace 127.0.0.1 with your
     pulseview -d rigol-ds:conn=tcp-raw/127.0.0.1/5555 -l 5